terminalforlife/ShellProjects/source/fetcher/README.md

 Add to or remove from a simple list of remote files which you can then download in bulk, with Fetcher.
 The actual downloading is handled by wget(1).

+NOTE: This is a work-in-progress, currently.
+Consider it beta.

 # Installation Instructions

 Installation can be done with [Cito](https://github.com/terminalforlife/Extra/blob/master/source/cito).
 Your best bet, however, is to install via Fetcher's [installation script](https://github.com/terminalforlife/Extra/blob/master/source/fetcher/fetcher-installer).